imtheaman/sematic/README.md

 - Graphql ✅
 - MongoDB ✅
 - Nivo-charts ✅

-- mobile first responsiveness ✅
+this website isn't built for mobile devices.